shredder2003/DBASE_FOX/readme.md

 oracle pl\sql package DBASE_PKG [from Tom Kyte](https://asktom.oracle.com/pls/apex/asktom.search?tag=reading-data-from-dbf-file-into-oracle-8i-how-to-load-dbase-data), improved:
 1. added loading using SqlLoader engine, not pl\sql engine.
-It have to be much faster.
+It has to be much faster.
 2. external table over .dbf file (without creating real table and import to it) more useful, especially for large .dbf files.
-3. .dbf codepage takes into consideration.
+3. .dbf codepage is taken in account.

-# examples of using
+# examples of usage

 ## 1. show .dbf structure